 Our Current Safety Protocols

-To ensure the safety and health of our guests and crew members, all guests must be fully vaccinated at least 14 days before sailing with all required COVID-19 vaccine doses.
+To ensure the safety and health of our guests and crew members, all guests 12 years and older must be fully vaccinated at least 14 days before sailing with all required COVID-19 vaccine doses.
 Children under 12 years old will not need to be vaccinated.

-• Fully vaccinated crew • Guests must show proof of vaccination to sail
+Guests must show proof of vaccination to sail.

 - Am I required to be vaccinated and have my booster shot for COVID-19 to sail on Azamara?

-Vaccines that are fully approved or authorized for emergency use by the Food and Drug Administration (FDA) or the European Medicines Agency, and World Health Organization (WHO) are accepted.
+Vaccines that are fully approved or authorized for emergency use by the Food and Drug Administration (FDA), the European Medicines Agency, and World Health Organization (WHO) are accepted.
 Please be aware that certain countries we sail from or visit during a voyage may require a specific vaccine, and only those travelers vaccinated with the requisite vaccine will be considered fully vaccinated.
 Be sure to review your departure country's requirements or consult our guest materials prior to sailing for these requirements.
 Below you will find the list of approved vaccines: